aditya-uw/my-wowchemy-site/content/home/current_courses.md

     url: ''
   - date_end: '2022-06-10'
     date_start: '2022-03-28'
     description: Analysis and application of numerical methods and algorithms to problems in the applied sciences and engineering.
-Applied linear algebra, including eigenvalue problems.
-Emphasis on use of conceptual methods in engineering, mathematics, and science.
 Extensive use of MATLAB and/or Python for programming and solution techniques.
     organization: University of Washington AMATH Department
     organization_url: https://amath.washington.edu/
     title: AMATH352 Applied Linear Algebra and Numerical Analysis